AstroKhet/Rec-Pen/README.md

-# recpen
+# Rec-Pen

+Rec-Pen directly translates to Recording-Pen
- Mouse movement recorder and player
+It is a tool that acts as an mouse movement recorder and replayer

+## Demo